RQF7/proyecto_lovelace/documentos_entregables/reporte_tecnico/propuestas_citas.md

 8. >There are two methods in software design.
 One is to make the program so simple, there are obviously no errors.
 The other is to make it so complicated, there are no obvious errors.
 Tony Hoare.
+9. >No computer is ever going to ask a new, reasonable question.
+It takes trained people to do that, Grace Hopper
+10. >From then on, when anything went wrong with a computer, we said it had bugs in it, Grace Hopper
 ## Conclusiones
 1. >Winter is comming.
 George R. R. Martin.
 2. >Mi empresa no es difícil, esencialmente" leo en otro lugar de la carta.
     "Me bastaría ser inmortal para llevarla a cabo, JLB
+3. >Reserve your right to think, for even to think wrongly is better than not to think at all, Hypatia

 ## Sin clasificación
 1. >The most important thing in the programming language is the name.
 A